Belmar, New Jersey: Climate

+According to the Köppen climate classification system, Belmar has a Humid subtropical climate (Cfa).

 Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Belmar, New Jersey would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.
+According to the A. W. Kuchler U.S. potential natural vegetation types, Belmar would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Belmar include: